tvolkirch/CardVault/README.md

 # CardVault

 This CardVault application is a coding exercise, designed to consume a public API and display stylized data with an infinite scroll and a search function.
+It was created using React.

 The application can be downloaded, installed, and run locally on a computer with Internet access.